 Vassal observes that we are all enslaved, some of us subtly, some horrifically.
 There is always something we want that is within our view but beyond our grasp.
 Acquiring all that we want, or achieving what we think is ideal, remains no more than possible.
 That impossibility condemns us—enslaves us, as he puts it—even as it inspires and impels us.
 Our urge for better, and the results of that urge, will not change, not until some unlikely development incorporates, transforms, or mutates us into beings (or machines) as perfect as we imagine.

 The odds against that happening are long, probably infinitely so.
 Of our species’ myriad possibilities, random selection may somehow select that one, which may then proliferate.
 Or some lone inventor, a future Vassal Squeezeshot, may tweak our minds or muck with our brains in a way that accomplishes that.
-Or it may come of a group effort, a product of privately or publicly sponsored research and development.
-Or it may arrive from elsewhere, and take us over, delivered by the hand of a beneficent god or extraterrestrial being, or as a consequence of some incident elsewhere in our universe or multiverse.
-Or such perfection may simply make itself known to us, having been present to us as an idea we have not formed or a reality we have not recognized.
+Or it may come of a group effort, a product of privately or publicly sponsored research and development, or evangelism.
+Or it may arrive from elsewhere, and take us over, delivered by the hand of a beneficent god or extraterrestrial being previously unknown to us, or as a consequence of some incident elsewhere in our universe or multiverse.
+Or such perfection may simply make itself fully present to us, having ‘til then been an idea unformed or a reality unrecognized.
 Almost certainly, however, except in the experience of visionaries like Vassal, and in the fantasies of us all, nothing like that will ever come about, not by any means, including his invention and its descendants.

 * * *

 A few days ago, he said to me, “My all-seeing, all-hearing buttinski of a device can’t make things much better for anyone, no matter how I spread it around and no matter what people do with it.
 Some people won’t agree with me about that, of course.
 They’ll think that it can help just by existing, and that they and others can work wonders with it.
 As I’ve told you, Victory and I thought that, too, for a while.
-When you start to use it, it can give an incredible sense of power and control.
+When you start to use it, it can give an incredible sense of power and control, and, most appealing, of great potential for doing good.
 It can tempt you think that perfection is at hand, or radical improvement at least.
 But all it can do is accompany us on our usual ways.

 “It is just something to work with, another tool in our toolboxes, another representation of our hopes and desires.
 We have paths that we follow, projects that we undertake, goals and pleasures that we pursue.
 Those turn out as they always do.
 Each of us is bound for glory, and we know it, but no matter how we go about it we don’t get there.
 We can’t.
 Except fleetingly in our imaginations—in our fairy tales and other stories, our orgasms and epiphanies, our most thrilling thrills and highest highs, and our other moments of greatest happiness, peace, enlightenment, and seeming realization—we cannot get closer than we already are to achieving what we want.